Muzaffar-Ahmad10/Asian-Resturent/README.md

 # Menu
 <img src="assets/media/Screenshot for menu page.png" alt="we use HTML for menu">

+* We have six section in our Menu
+1. Pizza
+2. Rice
+3. Curry
+4. Sweets
+5. Ice Cream
+6. Drinks

 # gallery
 <img src="assets/media/Screenshot for gallery page.png" alt="we add some food pictures ">